 If you are wanting to add a few more books to the pile beside the bed, here are a couple that I would recommend reading.

-- Running Hot; Lisa Tamiti – I read this after listening to Lisa speak and it very much opened my eyes to the world of ultra-running and the ability to push yourself far beyond what you perceive as your limit.
-With some major obstacles including breaking her back and being left alone in the Libyan desert with no water, and shoes half a size too small, this kiwi shows what it’s like to live a life to the max!
+Running Hot; Lisa Tamiti – I read this after listening to Lisa speak and it very much opened my eyes to the world of ultra-running and the ability to push yourself far beyond what you perceive as your limit.
+With some major obstacles including breaking her back and being left alone in the Libyan desert with no water, and shoes half a size too small, this kiwi shows what it’s like to live life to the max!
 At the time I was just dabbling in triathlon, doing everything wrong in a half-ironman and running a few 10-21km races.
 This book opened my eyes to the ultra-running scene and some of the amazing races that go on around the world.
 (One being MdS!)

-- The Secret Race: Inside the Hidden World of the Tour de France: Doping, Cover-ups, and Winning at All Costs; Tyler Hamilton – This book probably sits in my top three favourite reads.
-I’m not too sure why, maybe it was my complete naivety to the cycling world (or just professional sport full stop), or the eye-opening fact of how brutal people can be when to them winning is the only option.
+The Secret Race: Inside the Hidden World of the Tour de France: Doping, Cover-ups, and Winning at All Costs; Tyler Hamilton – This book probably sits in my top three favourite reads.
+I’m not too sure why maybe it was my complete naivety to the cycling world (or just professional sport full stop) or the eye-opening fact of how brutal people can be when to them winning is the only option.
 It shows what it was really like to be on the U.S. Postal Service team alongside the doping and lying that went with Lance Armstrong.
 It describes the apparent ease of EPO, and had me questioning how many people would actually do this?
 If it gave you an extra 15-20% over your competitors, would you do it?
 (Just for the record, I’d like to think I never would!)

-- A Life Without Limits: A World Champion’s Journey; Chrissie Wellington – This girl is a legend and her book is just the same.
+A Life Without Limits: A World Champion’s Journey; Chrissie Wellington – This girl is a legend, and her book is just the same.
 In 2007, and as a complete unknown, she shocked the triathlon world by winning the Ironman World Championships in Kona, Hawaii and went on to win it another three times.
 I read this book during my build up to Coast to Coast (she also did the Coast to Coast and won with about four weeks kayak experience) and was so inspired by her journey to the top.
 She has some classic stories, like her experiences with needing to go number two while racing, and presents these in a light-hearted way.
-But it’s not all glamorous winning and medals, it’s also a very honest insight into the sacrifices and discipline one needs to become a champion.
+But it’s not all glamorous winning and medals, it’s also a frank insight into the sacrifices and discipline one needs to become a champion.

-Have you got any books that you can recommend for me to read?
-At the rate I’m going at the moment there will be a small library in my room!
+Have you got any books that you can recommend me to read?
+At the rate I'm going at the moment there will be a small library in my room!